 Healthy Oils for Salad Dressings

 Oil is a huge part of our daily meals.
 From frying to baking and salad dressings (or salad oil), it’s almost impossible to avoid.
-Fortunately, there are healthier oils available, contributing to numerous health benefits that’ll allow you to add a drizzle here and there without fear of being unhealthy.

 Here are a few oils that are best for salad dressings: